Books by Michael Fass are available to purchase directly from Michael or from Amazon UK. See below for more details.

 This is the story, by his son Michael, of the father he never knew.
 It weaves together one of the most critical events of WWII with the social history of the era.

-Salute Me When You See Me is available to purchase from Michael Fass or from Amazon UK both in paperback and Kindle version.
-Order direct from Michael now by clicking here.
+Salute Me When You See Me is available to purchase directly from Michael Fass – please get in touch via his Contact page – or from Amazon UK both in paperback and Kindle version.

 Reviews for Salute Me When You See Me…